Grand-Canonical Symmetric Orbifold Theories: The Grand-Canonical Symmetric Orbifold Theory

 The operator product expansion of the stress tensor with itself reads

 The central charge is represented non-trivially as the operator $c_{seed}\, \alpha_1$.
 The corresponding representation of the Virasoro algebra reads

 where the $L_n$ are the Laurent modes of the stress-energy tensor, $L_n:=\int dz\, z^{n+1} T(z)$.
 An infinite-dimensional generalization of Schur's lemma implies that the representation at hand is reducible, as it admits a non-scalar central element.
-In fact, the grand-canonical Hilbert space exhibits the structure of a descending filtration of reducible representations:

-Nevertheless, the theory does not decompose into superselection sectors because the representation is not completely reducible.
-Indeed, the commutation relations of the Virasoro algebra generate the central charge operator, which is of degree one in the filtration.
-The Hilbert spaces $\hat{\curlyH}_{r}$ defined in $\eqref{sector}$ are the indecomposable building blocks of the theory.
+This is consistent with the definition of the grand-canonical ensemble as a direct sum of conformal field theories with distinct central charges.

-To conclude, we note that the appearance of a non-scalar central charge in the representation \eqref{Virasoro} is consistent with the findings of \cite{Troost:2010zz} for the spacetime Virasoro algebra of $AdS_3$.
+The appearance of a non-scalar central charge in the representation \eqref{Virasoro} is consistent with the findings of \cite{Troost:2010zz} for the spacetime Virasoro algebra of $AdS_3$.
 In the tensionless context, it leads to the identification of $\alpha_1$ as the counterpart of the central charge operator $\II$ of the dual string theory.
 The expectation value of $c_{seed}\, \alpha_1$ therefore computes the Brown-Henneaux central charge \cite{Troost:2011ud}.
-This allows us to precisely identify the relation between the string coupling and the chemical potential.
-The three-dimensional Newton constant for an $AdS_3\times S^3 \times T^4$ background at $k=1$ reads \cite{Polchinski:1998rr}
+This allows us to identify the relation between the string coupling and the chemical potential.
+The three-dimensional Newton constant for an $AdS_3\times S^3 \times T^4$ background at $k=1$ reads \cite{Polchinski:1998rr} [4] where $v_4=\frac{\text{Vol}(\mathbb{T}^4)}{(2\pi R)^4}$.
+The Brown-Henneaux central charge is thus